se-edu/learningresources/contents/scala/Scala.md

 [*nested functions*](https://docs.scala-lang.org/tour/nested-functions.html), [*currying*](https://docs.scala-lang.org/tour/multiple-parameter-lists.html),
 [*pattern matching*](https://docs.scala-lang.org/tour/pattern-matching.html), *immutability* and *lazy evaluation*.

-# Getting Started
-There are mainly two ways to work in Scala.

-1. Using the **INTELLIJ IDE**.
-Refer to the [instructions](https://docs.scala-lang.org/getting-started-intellij-track/getting-started-with-scala-in-intellij.html) for more details.
-2. Using the **command line**.
-Refer to the [instructions](https://docs.scala-lang.org/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html) for more details.

 # Why Scala
 There are mainly two benefits of Scala, **simple syntax** and **multi-paradigm**.